Why the Salomon Skyline Scotland is the Worlds Hardest Trail Race

 The concept of 'skyrunning' has captured the public's imagination in recent years, with the feats of athletes like Kilian Jornet and the emergence of awe-inspiring drone footage following them.
 So-called 'skyraces' are as amazing as they sound; extreme trail races forcing competitors to race technical ridgeline routes where the mountain meets the sky.

 First launched in 2015, The Salomon Skyline Scotland event is rapidly gaining a reputation for being one of the hardest weekends on the mountain running calendar.
-Four races are held over three consecutive days in September; the Salomon Mamores VK on day one, the Salomon Ben Nevis Ultra and the Salomon Ring of Steall Skyrace on day two, and finally the Salomon Glen Coe Skyline on day three.
-All push mountain runners to the absolute limit of endurance and daredevil tenacity, making for what we believe is the world's toughest trail race.
+Four races are held over a September weekend; the Salomon Mamores VK, the Salomon Ben Nevis Ultra, the Salomon Ring of Steall Skyrace, and finally the Salomon Glen Coe Skyline.
+All four push mountain runners to the absolute limit of endurance and daredevil tenacity, making for what we believe is the world's toughest trail races.
 Here's why we think so...

 The Mamores VK is barbarically intense

 You'd be forgiven for looking at the distances of each of the Skyline Scotland races and, at just 5km long, writing the Mamores VK off as a walk in the park.
 Then you realise the 'VK' means 'vertical kilometre'.

 You're racing from near sea level to the top of one of the UK's highest mountains on one of the steepest slopes that they could find, generating some of the purest lactic acid build-up imaginable.
 It might not have the epic distance factor of the other races, but any athlete will tell you that this only changes the nature of the beast, not its ferocity.
 A quick glance at the OS map and you can see how tightly-packed the contours are on the climb to Na Gruagaichean.
 That's seriously steep.

 The Ring of Steall is as hard as it sounds